Day 1: Arrival at Kigali Airport

 Accommodation Options

-After that, take an 1hour round-trip canopy walk along a 160m-long and 70m-high canopy walkway.
+After that, take a 1-hour round-trip canopy walk along a 160m-long and 70m-high canopy walkway.
 Take in the scenery rewarding you with an entire forest covered with a few primate species.
 Get to view butterflies, birds, and blue monkeys that dwell in the upper levels of the forest.

 After lunch, head out for the Tea Plantation Visit.
 Nyungwe is home to scenic tea plantations located on the gentle slopes surrounding the park, offering a glimpse into the local Rwandan way of life.